 However, even though hair and fur are chemically the same, they can differ in their growth cycles, their textures, and their grooming needs.
 Here’s how you can tell if your dog has hair or fur and what it means for you and your pup.

 Hair Versus Fur: How To Spot The Differences

 If you want to know if your dog has hair or fur, there are a few ways to tell the differences by touch and sight.

 First, hair tends to be longer in length than fur.
 It goes through a longer growth cycle, and the longer the growth cycle, the less frequently the hair sheds.

 Hair generally feels smoother and finer to the touch than fur.
-It can be straight, wavy, or curly, and the curly hair is the most likely to trap hair that sheds, which can give the appearance that the dog is shedding less than it actually is because hair doesn’t float out into the environment as much.
+It can be straight, wavy, or curly, and the curly hair is the most likely to trap hair that sheds, which can give the appearance that the dog is shedding less than they actually are because hair doesn’t float out into the environment as much.